Crafting historical and ethnographic imagination to make sense of being and becoming in the contemporary world order.

 Bio

-Meiu coedited Ethnicity, Commodity, In/Corporation (Indiana University Press, 2020), a book that examines the growing global entanglements of ethnicity in market dynamics, nationalism, and consumption.
+Meiu has published widely in leading journals—including American Anthropologist, American Ethnologist, Cultural Anthropology, Ethnos, HAU, and Anthropology Today—as well as in edited volumes on tourism, bodies, sexuality, futures, and the history of anthropology.
+He is co-editor of Ethnicity, Commodity, In/Corporation (Indiana University Press, 2020), which examines the global entanglements of ethnicity in markets, nationalisms, and consumption.
 He is also author of the Romanian-language monograph Vin feciorii cu turca!
-Schimbări semiologice în obiceiurile cetei de feciori din Comăna (Arania, 2004), a historical ethnography of a Romanian ritual that has been pivotal to nationalist, communist, and post-socialist political imaginaries of identity and nationality.
+(Arania, 2004), a historical ethnography of a ceremony that has been central to nationalist, communist, and post-socialist imaginaries of rural identity in Romania.

-Meiu holds a BA in anthropology from Concordia University in Montreal and an MA and PhD from the University of Chicago, where he won the Daniel F. Nugent Prize for the best dissertation in historical anthropology.
+Meiu holds a BA in anthropology from Concordia University in Montreal and an MA and PhD from the University of Chicago, where he received the Daniel F. Nugent Prize for best dissertation in historical anthropology.
+Before joining Basel in 2022, he taught at Harvard University, where he was promoted to full professor with tenure in Anthropology and African and African American Studies.

 Publications